 “What do you do when you manage someone who is unmotivatable?”

 Listening to Tim I felt a little sad.
-Perhaps we’ve all been in Sean’s situation and know what we needed in that moment.
-I sense lots of leaders are very poor at motivating staff partly because it’s such a complex skill involving human emotions but also because they develop a counter-productive, dislike towards the person.
+Perhaps we’ve all been in Sean’s situation and know what we needed at that moment.
+I sense lots of leaders are very poor at motivating staff partly because it’s such a complex skill involving human emotions but also because they develop a counter-productive dislike towards the person.

 A key researcher in this area was Nigel Nicholson at the London Business School.
-He wrote, “You can’t motivate these people only they can motivate themselves.
-All you can hope for is to create the circumstances to trigger their inherent motivation, their natural commitment and drive that they’ve lost and needs to be freed and aimed at something.”
+He wrote, “You can’t motivate these people, only they can motivate themselves.
+All you can hope for is to create the circumstances to trigger their inherent motivation, their natural commitment and drive that they’ve lost and need to be freed and aimed at something.”

 Creating those circumstances is quite a challenge as it’s about removing barriers and, after all, you might just be one of those barriers.

 Prof Nicholson developed a model that I’ve adapted here.

 Rather than take Sean through a costly formal performance review, the first stage is to signal your positive intention and spend some time with him (preferably over lunch) and really understand what it’s like to sit in his shoes.
 You need to create time for this as a demotivated Sean can be hugely costly.
 What drives him?
 When was he last motivated?
 Find how his expectations and desires have been molded by past experiences.
 You also have to understand how he sees you too.